Vescatur/QVAnalyser/README.md

 ## Dependencies
 The analyser requires python 3.10 to run.
 We used python version 3.10.4.
 This page describes how to install it on Ubuntu 20 https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/

+The analyser requires matplotlib and numpy.
+Use the following commands to install them

+sudo apt install python3-pip
+pip install matplotlib
+pip install numpy

 The xelatex package to generate graphs https://tex.stackexchange.com/questions/179778/xelatex-under-ubuntu